 As vividly demonstrated by the disparities in health outcomes during the COVID-19 and by the regional and national events, now more than ever UNO must remain committed as part of its Strategic Plan to be an academic partner to our community in effecting positive change, whether through community engagement, supporting our students, translational research that changes the national discourse, or positive high impact experiences in Omaha and beyond.

-For each initiative selected within the themes, we will
+For each initiative selected, we will:

 - Form community- and campus-based standing accountability committee

-- Create an evaluation process/templates to
+- Create an evaluation process/templates to:

 ○ Review progress annually, provide guidance for subsequent years